parrt/msds501/notes/operations.md

 When writing out the plan for a program, always keep in mind that the computer is executing one operation after the other so the setting up the right sequence is critical.

-After we learn more about program planning (up next), we'll see in [Model of Computation](computation.md) that programs can execute statements conditionally or even repeat an operation until a condition is met.
+After we learn more about program planning (up next), we'll see in [Model of Computation](computation.md) that programs can perform operations conditionally or even repeat an operation until a condition is met.

 ## Summary